 That said, I have noticed in the comments here at AAC, and in reviews and commentary published on other sites, that there is a fundamental misconception about this technology.

-Let me quote from oceanplanet.com as an example:
+Here’s a typical quote (removed from the site since) as an example:

 Depths of discharge to 80%-100% of rated capacity.
 This can be done without any permanent sulfation or loss of capacity.